rdkcentral/meta-middleware-generic-support/AAMP-UVE-API.md

 ### getThumbnail(startPosition, endPosition)
 - Get the thumbnail data for the time range “startPosition” till “endPosition”.
-- For linear streams(e.g Live,Hot CDVR,..) start and endPosition has to be specified w.r.t Avaialability start time
+- For linear streams(e.g Live,Hot CDVR,..) start and endPosition has to be specified w.r.t Availability start time

 |Name|Type|Description|
 |----|----|-----------|